sajan-2003/ElderCare-Invest/README.md

 ---

+## 🚧 Current Status

+This project is currently in the **planning and documentation phase**.

+**Completed:**
+- ✅ Repository setup
+- ✅ Initial project structure
+- ✅ README documentation

+**Upcoming:**
+- 🔲 Requirements analysis
+- 🔲 Database design
+- 🔲 UI/UX wireframes
+- 🔲 Backend development
+- 🔲 Frontend development

+---

+## ⚠️ Disclaimer

+ElderCare-Invest is an **educational and portfolio project**.
+It is **not** a licensed financial, insurance, healthcare, or investment service.

+---

 ## 📖 Short Description

 **ElderCare-Invest** is a fintech-meets-healthcare platform that lets people start saving and investing for their future elder care decades before they need it.
 Rather than treating elder care as a retirement-age emergency, users build a dedicated financial plan over time — one that connects directly to real elder care facilities, healthcare providers, and insurance partners.